There are hundreds of religions

 Sikhism, Hinduism, Judaism, Bahaism, Babism, Zoroastrianism,

-Mormonism, Jehovah Witnesses, Jainism, Confucianism etc.
+Mormonism, Jehovah Witnesses, Jainism, Confucianism etc. And each

 of these religions claim that their scripture is preserved from the